Visit our other Wisconsin Historical Society websites!

 If you did not find what you are looking for or you did not get any results, try changing your search term(s).
 See our Search Help page for more tips.

-Description: Chromolithograph card of a man and two children in "native" Servian [Serbian] costume, posing next to a Singer sewing machine.
-Part of a "Costumes of All N...
+Description: Chromolithograph card of a woman from Sweden (Dalarne) in "native" Swedish costume, posing next to a Singer sewing machine.
+Part of a "Costumes of All Nati...

 Date: 1892 ca.

-Description: Chromolithograph card of a woman from Dalarne, Sweden in "native" costume, posing near a Singer sewing machine.
+Description: Chromolithograph card of a woman from Wurtemberg, Germany in "native" costume, posing next to a Singer sewing machine.

 If you didn't find the material you searched for, our Library Reference Staff can help.